 Lastly, you’ll want to work on tailoring your speech to a specific audience.
 You should take into account the demographic factors, such as age, the purpose of your speech, the occasion, and any other factors that are relevant to your public speaking.
 For example, passionate speeches are best for young audiences, while solemn vocalization is preferred more by the elderly.

-Lesson 3: Create your speech based on a structure of four essential parts
+Lesson 3: Create your speech based on a structure of 4 essential parts.

 Crafting a good speech can be a challenge.
 That is because as a presenter, you have to empathize with your audience at all times and keep them engaged over the course of your speech, without losing track of your ideas and overspending their precious time.
 So how can you conform to all these requests?
 Is there a formula?